|[ Home | Status/Forum | Seed List ]|

 The garden is watered by sprinkling with untreated irrigation water and the produce is not washed at the garden, except that some root crops are rinsed to remove large dirt clods.
 I highly recommend cooking, or washing before use since there is no telling what the irrigation water brings with it.
 Irrigation is not started if the water is unusually turbid.
 To further minimize the risk of bacterial contamination, manure, if used, is only applied in the fall after crops are harvested.

 Rather than depend on far-away distant mega-companies for seeds, I am working as a traditional farmer.
 I am breeding genetically diverse landraces of your favorite crops.
 This allows me to develop farm-specific varieties in which the genetics of the crop interact with our climate and soil to provide optimum taste and reliability.
 To obtain seed samples send one silver dime, dated 1964 or earlier, to my post office box for each variety desired.
 That was the retail price of a packet of seeds in 1860 when my great-great-great grandmother started farming in Paradise.
 I'm still farming in the same village and asking the same price more than 150 years later.
-Include three dollars cash per shipment to cover the shipping costs.
+I accept other denominations of silver coins dated 1964 or earlier, and modern silver eagles that are 0.999 fine.
+Include four dollars cash per shipment to cover the shipping costs.
 [Please, if you send anything other than paper put it in a padded or bubble envelope, or tape dimes securely to a piece of cardstock inside an envelope.]
 These are being selectively adapted to the growing conditions found in Cache Valley and the Great Basin of Utah.
 Due to my breeding projects I am able to grow crops that would not otherwise produce a harvest in Cache Valley.
 My big breeding project for 2010 to 2013 is Paradise Sweet Corn, a sugary enhanced multicolored sweetcorn that I think is higher in phytonutrients, antioxidants, and flavor than commercial varieties.
 One of the crops that is emerging from this project is cherry flavored corn.
 You will love it when I am able to grow enough to share.